Back to guides

 RedDogSME Recommendation

 Keep the board small.
-Review only decisions that affect cost, security, identity, AI, data, operations, or implementation scope.
+Review only decisions that affect cost, security, identity, AI, and implementation scope.

-Use Azure Architecture Assessment to identify the first decision backlog.
-Use Architecture Office when the team needs recurring senior architecture guidance for roadmap, vendor, platform, Azure, AI, and delivery decisions.
+Use the Azure Architecture Assessment to identify the first decision backlog and stand the board up around it.
+When your team needs recurring senior architecture guidance for roadmap, vendor, platform, AI, and delivery decisions, move into the Architecture Office.

 1. Azure Architecture Assessment